tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 Newer database file format versions than the initial version `0` are unsupported in older product versions.
 This means that you can use newer database versions with the latest Hyper API and newer product versions but you cannot open them in older product versions.
-For example, the new database file format version `2` can be opened in Tableau Desktop 2020.4.15 but it cannot be opened in Tableau Desktop 2020.3.
+For example, the database file format version `2` can be opened in Tableau Desktop 2020.4.15 but it cannot be opened in Tableau Desktop 2020.3.
 The complete compatibility matrix is documented in the version sections